The Ultimate Guide To Car Diesel Tax

 Increased NO2 exposure has also been linked to heart rate variability.

 A recent study by Edinburgh University concluded that toxic particles from diesel exhausts can enter the bloodstream via the lungs.
+They are so small that they’ve even been found in brain tissue.

 In addition to directly affecting human health, NO2 is known to be harmful to the environment.